C4Archive/createiveapplications/chapter1.md

 To create our wave we're going to follow this 4-step process:

 1. Build a method that creates a gradient and adds it to the canvas
+2. Build a method to customize an animation
-2. Use a `repeat` loop to create a lot of gradients
+3. Use a `repeat` loop to create a lot of gradients
-3. Build a method to customize an animation
 4. Use a timer to initiates the animation for each gradient

 ###The Gradient Method
 The main reason we want to have a method that creates our gradient is because we're going to call it over and over again.
 This step is easy, and nearly the same as above (except for some minor changes).

+Here is what your main `WorkSpace` should look like:

 ```
 class WorkSpace: C4CanvasController {